 Toyota Camry Overview

-After just three years into its current generation, Toyota reskins America's most popular car, trying to inject more excitement.
+After just three years into its current generation, Toyota has reskinned America's most popular car, trying to inject more excitement.
 Interior appointments have been upgraded and center dashboard controls simplified.
 Suspension changes improved ride and handling, but only slightly.
 Handling is sound and secure, and the ride remains calm.
 The interior has been further isolated from road noise.
-The three impressive powertrain choices are the base 2.5-liter, four-cylinder; a 3.5-liter V6; and the Hybrid, which gets an amazing 38-mpg overall.
-The four-cylinder returned a competitive but not class-leading 28-mpg overall in our tests.
-The V6 version is very quick and delivers 26-mpg overall.
+The base 2.5-liter, four-cylinder is unobtrusive and returned a competitive 28-mpg overall in our tests; the 3.5-liter V6 is punchy, yet still got a very good 26-mpg overall; and the Hybrid gets an amazing 38-mpg overall.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).

 Products & Services

 Airline travel Appliance stores Brokerage services Car insurance Computer stores Credit cards Customer service Pharmacies Electronics stores Extended warranties Eyeglass stores

 Home insurance Hotel rooms Outlet stores Prepaid cards Retail stores Rewards cards Shopping websites Sporting goods stores Store credit cards Supermarkets